facelessuser/coloraide/docs/src/markdown/color.md

 `#!css-color color()` function in CSS does not explicitly support color spaces with angular channels (hues), it has been adapted to support cylindrical colors, and is generally used as a generic input and default output for string representation of colors.
 Colors not found in the CSS spec are usually done as custom names with the `--` prefix.
-Check the [documentation of the given color space](./colors/index.md) to discover the appropriate CSS identifier name.
+Check the [documentation of the given color space](./colors/index.md) to discover the appropriate CSS identifier name as the CSS identifier may not always match the color space name as specified in ColorAide.

 ```playground
 Color('color(--hsl 130 40% 75% / 0.5)')